distribution/distribution/docs/spec/api.md

 When the manifest is in hand, the client must verify the signature to ensure the names and layers are valid.
 Once confirmed, the client will then use the digests to download the individual layers.
-Layers are stored in as blobs in the V2 registry API, keyed by their digest.
+Layers are stored as blobs in the V2 registry API, keyed by their digest.

 #### Pulling an Image Manifest